-Because most of the power systems using the 24mm Ammo motor are drawing less than 25 amps constant, the ElectriFly SS-25 Brushless ESC (GPMM1820) will work well.
-Note that if you will be operating the motors at the surge currents a higher current ESC will need to be installed.
-Always make sure that the ESC is installed in a location that allows plenty of cooling air to flow over it.
+Because most of the power systems using the 28mm Ammo motor are drawing less than 35 amps continuous, the ElectriFly SS-25 Brushless ESC (GPMM1820), for power systems drawing less than 25 amps, and the SS-35 (GPMM1830), for power systems drawing less than 35 amps, will work well.
+If you will be using an Ammo motor and prop combination that draws more than 35 amps continuous, use the SS-45 Brushless ESC (GPMM1840).
+If the SS-45 ESC is used, three 4mm to 3.5mm bullet connector adapters (GPMP3123) will need to be installed on the motor.
+Always make sure that the ESC is positioned so that it gets some cooling air flowing over it.

-Follow the instructions included with the Brushless ESC to properly install and program it.
+Use the instructions included with the ESC to correctly connect the ESC. $\,$